 - Solubility of Li+ > Solubility of Na+

-On moving down the group electropositive nature increases hence sodium is more electropositive than lithium.
-So Sodium react more vigorously with water than Lithium
+On moving down the group, the electropositive nature increases; hence sodium is more electropositive than lithium and also the size of sodium is greater than lithium.
+So Sodium reacts more vigorously with water than Lithium.